sofnom/HistoPathNCA_pipeline/README.md

 All three scripts take as input a folder where all the output files from the previous step are saved for all patients/slides.
 More specifically, to use the "data_analysis_nuclei.r" script you need to input a folder with all the "Nuclei_out_of_pigment_slide_name.txt" etc. You can use the run_analysis.sh script to help you submit the job on a cluster.

-The analysis generates a file with the data for all annotated obejcts, named "" It also generated another file called "per_patient_nuclei_data_normalized.txt" (or per_patient_cell_data_normalized.txt) including the averaged nuclear/cellular features for each patient normalized to the total number of tiles per patient  when necessary.
+The analysis generates a file with the data for all annotated obejcts, named "" It also generates another file called "per_patient_nuclei_data_normalized.txt" (or per_patient_cell_data_normalized.txt) including the averaged nuclear/cellular features for each patient normalized to the total number of tiles per patient  when necessary.
 Such normalized features are
 The "data_analysis_pigment.r" script outputs a file called "".
 This file has two columns, one with the patient id and one with the normalized total pigmented area per tile, for each patient.

 Note: Please, make sure you update the scripts if the patient identifiers you are using have length different than 6 (our NYU cohort) or 12 (TCGA data).

 ## Data plotting
 Finally, scripts are provided for data visualization:
-1.
+1. data_plotting_nuclei.r
-2.
+2. data_plotting_cells.r
-3.
+3. data_plotting_pigment.r

+These three scripts create a .png file with boxplots showing the feature distribution by mutation statification.
+For our paper, we plotted the nuclear and cellular data by patient BRAF mutational status.
+The input data is the "per_patient_nuclei_data_normalized.txt" file and a mutations.txt file including the patient ids and their mutational status.

+The script also generates a file with p-values comparing the two distributions using a Wilcoxon rank sum test.